fivethirtyeight/data/media-mentions-2020/README.md

 ## Online News

 `online_weekly.csv` contains the mentions of currently declared [major candidates](https://fivethirtyeight.com/features/heres-how-were-defining-a-major-presidential-candidate/) for the 2020 Democratic primary since December 30, 2018 across in online news stories from two collections in the [Media Cloud](https://mediacloud.org/) database ([U.S. Top Online News](https://sources.mediacloud.org/#/collections/58722749) and [U.S. Top Digital Native News](https://sources.mediacloud.org/#/collections/57078150)).
+All candidates are queried starting December 30, 2018, however candidates are removed from the query once they have dropped out from the race.

 Column | Description
 -------|------------